-- 1. Understand the privacy concerns that arise as a result of using tracking cookies to build user profiles. - 2.
-Be aware of the negative consequences that could result from the misuse of tracking cookies. - 3.
+- 1. Understand the privacy concerns that arise as a result of using third-party or tracking cookies to build user profiles. - 2.
+Be aware of the negative consequences that could result from the misuse of third-party or tracking cookies. - 3.
 Know the steps Google has taken to demonstrate its sensitivity to privacy issues. - 4.
 Know the kinds of user information that Google stores, and the steps Google takes to protect the privacy of that information.

-Until 2009, Google hadn't used tracking cookies on its AdSense network.
 While AdSense has been wildly successful, contextual advertising has its limits.
-For example, what kind of useful targeting can firms really do based on the text of a news item on North Korean nuclear testing?R. Singel, "Online Behavioral Targeting Targeted by Feds, Critics," Wired News, June 3, 2009.
-So in March 2009, the firm announced what it calls "interest-based ads."
-Google AdSense would now issue a third-party cookie and would track browsing activity across AdSense partner sites, and Google-owned YouTube.
+For example, what kind of useful targeting can firms really do based on the text of a news item on North Korean nuclear testing?
+R. Singel, "Online Behavioral Targeting Targeted by Feds, Critics," Wired News, June 3, 2009.
+So in March 2009, Google announced what it calls "interest-based ads."
+Google AdSense would now issue a third-party cookie and would track browsing activity across AdSense partner sites, and Google-owned YouTube (the firm had not previously used tracking cookies on its AdSense network).
 AdSense would build a profile, initially identifying users within thirty broad categories and six hundred subcategories.
-Says one Google project manager, "We're looking to make ads even more interesting."R. Hof, "Behavioral Targeting: Google Pulls Out the Stops," BusinessWeek, March 11, 2009.
+Says one Google project manager, "We're looking to make ads even more interesting."
+R. Hof, "Behavioral Targeting: Google Pulls Out the Stops," BusinessWeek, March 11, 2009.